SimpleServerless/simple-db-connection/README.md

 **build:** Uses src/requirements.txt to prepare target appropriate (manylinux1_x86_64) dependencies for deployment

-**deploy:** Uses CDK and `app.py` to deploy the function and supporting infrastructure to AWS.
+**deploy:** Uses CloudFormation to deploy the function and supporting infrastructure to AWS.

-**synth:** Uses CDK and `app.py` to generate and output a CloudFormation template that represents the deployment.
-This can be useful for iterating on changes to `app.py` without waiting for an actual deploy to see if it's valid.

 **invoke:** Uses the AWS CLI to invoke the deployed function.